 These are playful titles traditionally given to the best “climber’ on uphill segments and we plan on having a little fun with our own version of this if you take the optional Hill Challenge.
 If you’re a Strava (www.strava.com) you’ll find a category 5 climb segment on the Hill Challenge.

-- Township Road-Corrected (around mile 24 going up ‘Ghost Mountain’ ) – there may be a cheering section!
+- Township Road-Corrected (around mile 24 going up ‘Ghost Mountain’ )

 I’ve never ridden on a group ride, what do I need to know?

 When riding with a group, all of the same traffic rules and good riding habits apply as if you were riding alone or with one other person.
 But because you’re in a group with other riders close by, the following become even more important:

 Ride in a straight line, don’t swerve around, signal your intentions, etc. You’ll have other riders close by and you’ll help everyone be safer if you ride predictably.